Underglazing with Split Cups For a Marbling Effect – A Step-by-Step Guide

 The red and black mugs have an appealing contrast, showcasing the intricate flow of the underglaze technique.

-The pink, black, and white mugs end up having more black than I expected; the blend of colors still looks striking, producing a beautiful marble effect.
+The pink, black, and white mugs end up with more black than I expected; the color blend still looks striking, producing a beautiful marble effect.

-Remember, the key to obtaining these fascinating results is to follow the step-by-step underglazing process using split cups with the right consistency of underglaze.
+Remember, the key to achieving these fascinating results is to follow the step-by-step underglazing process using split cups with the correct underglaze consistency.
 Keep experimenting with different color combinations and be open to the creative surprises that emerge.

 Here is my step-by-step split cup YouTube Video below for you, also.